aiguy110/mj_pdf_reader/README.md

 - [x] Fixed light / dark theming consistency problem by removing the ability to choose many different themes for the app. (in theory it could be added, but I don't want to spend time on it)
 - [x] Made the already unholy code further from cleanliness.
 (I went along with style, it really needs to be refactored)
 - [x] Forked and changed android-pdf-viewer library to achieve some of the above modifications.

+## Project status
+I made this mainly for myself, and I am happy with its current state.
+I don't think I will give it a lot of attention.
+The code could be written much more cleanly.

 ## Authors and acknowledgment
 - MJ PDF Reader is made by @mudlej.